Stratification for Nonlinear Semidefinite Programming: Preliminaries

-We next recall the notion of transversality from differential topology (see, e.g.,~\cite[Chapter~3.2]{hirsch2012differential}, which extends the transversality concept used in variational analysis \cite{bonnans2013perturbation}.
-This notion formalizes the idea that a smooth map meets a given submanifold in a ``regular’’ way.
+Next, we recall the concept of transversality from differential topology (see, e.g.,~\cite[Chapter~3.2]{hirsch2012differential}).
+This topological concept, which slightly generalizes the definition typically employed in variational analysis~\cite{bonnans2013perturbation}, formalizes the geometric intuition of a smooth map intersecting a submanifold in a ``regular'' manner.